Look at Me Now (Chris Brown song): Background and release

 The artists co-wrote "Look at Me Now" with its producers Afrojack, Diplo, and Free School, with additional writing from Ryan Buendia.
-The song was recorded and mixed by Brian Springer at The Record Plant—a studio in Los Angeles, California.
+The song was mixed by Brian Springer at The Record Plant—a studio in Los Angeles, California.
 "Look at Me Now" was released for digital download on February 1, 2011, and was sent to rhythmic contemporary radio in the United States on February 8.
-In an interview with Vibe magazine, Diplo revealed that when he was first asked to put the song together, he thought that "Look at Me Now" was not for an official release, saying: "I knew that I was working on something for a Chris Brown record, but I thought it was for a mixtape...
-When I did the beat, I gave it to one of his writers.
-Then Busta Rhymes got on it and I was like, 'Okay, this is going to be a club record.'
-And then when Wayne got on it 'Look at Me Now' became a radio record.
-It just took off from there."
+In an interview with Vibe magazine, Diplo revealed that when he was first asked to put the song together, he thought that "Look at Me Now" was not for an official release, saying: "I knew that I was working on something for a Chris Brown record, but I thought it was for a mixtape".
+Afrojack told MTV News that the song was the product of a beat he passed to Diplo.
+Brown later discussed the song’s creation during a 2022 interview, explaining that it was recorded during sessions for one of his mixtapes.
+Regarding the featured artists, he recalled asking Busta Rhymes to re-do his verse.

+At the time of the song’s release, Mark Pitts, president of urban music at RCA Music Group, initially expressed hesitation about including the track on the album, as it represented a stylistic shift from Brown’s R&B background toward hip hop.
+However, Brown persuaded him to reconsider.
+Pitts later explained: “It took me a minute to really appreciate (‘Look at Me Now’).
+I didn’t want to like it because I didn’t want him rapping.
+It doesn’t really bother me (any) more.
+It used to bother me.
+But why fight it?
+If it sounds good, it sounds good.
+As long as you’re not trying to be someone else, I’m cool with it.”

 Composition

 "Look at Me Now" is a "dirty south–inspired" hip hop song that features American rappers Lil Wayne and Busta Rhymes.
 According to Chad Grischow from IGN, the song features "thumping bass, spacy synth and horn jam sounds."
 Electronic background mixes are also present in the song.
-Over a hip hop drum beat that evokes Cali Swag District's 2010 single "Teach Me How to Dougie", "Brown sings that he's still riding high (in a yellow Lamborghini, to boot) before venturing off into a typically tasteless discussion of his manhood", according to staff members from Idolator.
+Over a hip hop drum beat that evokes Cali Swag District's 2010 single "Teach Me How to Dougie", "Brown sings that he's still riding high (in a yellow Lamborghini, to boot) before venturing off into a discussion of his manhood", according to staff members from Idolator.
 Jon Caramanica from The New York Times also wrote that on the song, Brown "double-time-raps about stealing girlfriends."
 Akshay Bhansali from MTV News wrote that "Look at Me Now" features "a fast-rapping flurry of awesome self-indulgence courtesy of Busta Rhymes, Lil Wayne and Chris, with an eerie downtempo beat cooked up by chefs Afrojack and Diplo."
-Afrojack told MTV News that the song was the product of a beat he passed to Diplo.
-"Yeah, Diplo called me...
-He was like, 'We are in the studio right now, and we are gonna do a track on the beat.'
-And I was like, 'OK, whatever.
-Have fun."